pedrochevallier/flaskwebapp/README.md

 # Flask webapp

-Crude flask app design to keep control of items given to people in vulnerable situation.
+Basic flask app design to keep control of items given to people.
-It also lets the social worker upload a resume that is available for download with a personal ID
+It also lets you upload a resume that is available for download with a personal ID